Summer Bank Holiday History

 The Summer Bank Holiday was introduced in the Bank Holidays Act of 1871, it was also first observed in that year.
 It was originally intended to give bank employees the chance to participate in and attend cricket matches.
 One hundred years later, the Banking and Financial Dealings Act 1971 moved the bank holiday to the last Monday in August for England, Wales and Northern Ireland - in Scotland it remained on the first Monday in August.

-In the News and Trending for Summer Bank HolidayUpdated Tropical heat surge' set to rescue summer by Bank Holiday weekend
+In the News and Trending for Summer Bank HolidayUpdated Warning of bumper-to-bumper bank holiday traffic ahead of last summer break

 Summer Bank Holiday Facts & Quotes